Dropsource/monarch/platform/linux/README.md

 ### Debugging the startup
-The process above won't let you debug the Linux startup code which launches the Monarch windows manager.
+The process above won't let you debug the Linux startup code which launches the Monarch window manager.
 If you need to debug the startup code, you can try adding a timer to the main function, which should give you enough time to attach to the `monarch_linux_app` process.